 Between 2010 and 2013 we supported grassroots projects in Nepal, Kenya, Ghana, Liberia, Uganda, and gave grants to Santa Barbara charities.
 In the Spring of 2013 we inherited the projects begun in Rwanda by Goats for Life, a Santa Barbara-based nonprofit that had been doing life-saving work in that country for six years.
 We have seen a real shift in the mindset in the Rwanda communities, as families begin to believe in the future, and work for a sustainable livelihood.

-- Student stipends for 150 students (primary school, secondary school, and college)
+- Annual student stipends for 167 students (primary school, secondary school, and college)

 - Six parcels of farmland